DEVELOPMENT IN CONTROLLED ENVIRONMENT

-SDFC curriculum helps players become the best they can by promoting individuals creativity that sees the team.
-Most people think of creativity and see Neymar, Ronaldo, dribbling, flavor and moves, feints, scissors, etc. Creativity is simply making the right decision but is outside the box thinking.
-This is what separates great players form average players.eativity is Thomas Edison.
+SDFC curriculum helps players become the best they can by promoting individual’s creativity that serves the team.
+Most people think of creativity and see Neymar, Ronaldo, dribbling, flavor and moves, feints, scissors, etc. Creativity is simply making the right decision by using outside the box thinking.
+This is what separates great players from average players.
+Creativity is Thomas Edison.
 We had candles, we had mail, why did we need electricity or telephone?

 SDFC curriculum and methodology looks at soccer training with a new set of lenses:

 Just a disclaimer, the following is not for all parents.
 We understand that the goal is to help players become the best they can.
-However, we do have many soccer sophisticate parents and/or those who are always in the quest for soccer knowledge.
-That is why we have decide to share a a bit about our methodology only from a 30,000 Ft. view in order to help you understand where we are coming from and where we can take you and your player.
+However, we do have many soccer sophisticated parents and/or those who are always in the quest for soccer knowledge.
+That is why we have decide to share a bit more about our methodology only from a 30,000 ft. view in order to help you understand where we are coming from and where we can take you and your player.

 The tactical principles of play refer to a set of match-play patterns that a player must adopt at any of the four moments of the game.
 This is the Game Model.
 Given the high unpredictability that exists during a match, we try to create predictability through preparation, planning and training.

 Accordingly, every training session is designed to ﬁt the player personality and our game model.
 The systematic repetition of the tactical principles of play should enable the players to control the game, being proactive vs. reactive to the game. .
 Creating habits is possible only when the brain has experienced the same or similar situations and has “recorded” them.